Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: U(2) flavor model

 In the next section, we show the numerical results without approximations.
-Indeed, it is found that the approximate Wilson coefficients in Eqs.\,\eqref{Wilson12} and \eqref{Wilson23-13} are agree with exact ones with $10\,\%$ numerically.
+Indeed, it is found that the approximate Wilson coefficients in Eqs.\,\eqref{Wilson12} and \eqref{Wilson23-13} are agree with exact ones in accuracy of $10\,\%$ numerically.